Mazid2003/Job-practice/README.md

 For any queries or feedback, feel free to reach out via [GitHub Issues](https://github.com/Mazid2003/Job-practice/issues).

+📌 *Feel free to explore all the PDF's, notes and playlists to build a solid foundation.

 ### 📬 Connect with Me

 💻 [Leetcode](https://leetcode.com/u/mazidmd)
 🔗 [LinkedIn](https://linkedin.com/in/mohammadmazid)